pavankumarbalijepalli/kuwt/README.md

 **KUWT** (Keep Up With Technology) is an orchestrated multi-agent system that automates the entire lifecycle of technology content creation — from data collection to formatted platform posts ready for review.

-The system has transitioned from email distribution to **Notion-based publishing**, allowing for a centralized workspace where content can be reviewed, edited, and scheduled.
+The system utilizes an automated **Notion-based publishing** approach, allowing for a centralized workspace where content can be reviewed, edited, and scheduled.
+It avoids content length limits safely and stores complete responses reliably.

-Every day, three specialized AI agents run in sequence:
+Every day, three specialized AI agents can run:

 1. **Researchers** — Ingests trending AI research papers from Hugging Face and writes technical content for each paper.
 2. **Enthusiasts** — Scrapes the latest technology news and trending GitHub repositories to produce community-focused updates.
 3. **Teachers** — Generates educational content about AI/technology fundamentals stored in Redis.

-The `AgentOrchestrator` coordinates these agents, normalizes their output into `PostCard` objects, and publishes them to a designated Notion database.
+The `AgentOrchestrator` coordinates these agents, optionally normalizes their output into `PostCard` objects, outputs local Markdown/JSON copies, and publishes them to a designated Notion database.

 ---